Prevocational – PGY1/PGY2 training requirements

 • self-reflections on progress made in each of the 14 learning activities

-• an interns professional development plan (PDP)
+• an intern's professional development plan (PDP)

 • a record of meetings between intern’s and their clinical supervisors and prevocational educational supervisors.